abbeygirl/nzedb/Install-guide:--General.md

-If you are a beginner, it is advised to use the  [Ubuntu install guide](https://github.com/nZEDb/nZEDb_Misc/blob/master/Guides/Installation/Ubuntu/Guide.md).
-The info here is brief and intended for those who have their own preferred Linux flavor.
+If you don't find a specific guide for your OS, it is advised to use the [Ubuntu install guide](https://github.com/nZEDb/nZEDb_Misc/blob/master/Guides/Installation/Ubuntu/Guide.md).
+The info here is brief and intended for a general overview of the software components needed.

+Note: The nntp-proxy feature is deprecated.
+To get started use the PHP versions of the scripts.
+Installation of python is optional.

 ## Requirements
 ### PHP